Relative Insight's comparative approach is what makes our technology unique from other text analysis solutions. In this article, you will learn:

 How is comparative text analytics different from other types of text analysis?

-The text analytics capabilities embedded in social listening, survey analysis and customer insight tools often rely on pure frequency-based analysis.
-This type of analysis reveals the dominant words and phrases in a particular data set and are often presented in the form of a word cloud.
+The text analytics capabilities embedded in social listening, survey analysis, and customer insight tools often rely on pure frequency-based analysis.
+This type of analysis reveals the dominant words and phrases in a particular data set - often presented in the form of a word cloud.

 There are two primary challenges with this approach: